The007Programmer/Small-Projects/README.md

 # Small-Projects

-This Repository is for projects too small for me to waste my time making a repository for each one lol.
-Each folder here on the main page contains one projects.
-Enjoy!
+## This repository is for a collection of smaller projects which are still semi-large contributions to my coding progress.

+## Currently this includes 1 project:
+- AP CSP PLTW 1.1.9 Project